Director & Producer

 Cole Harris is an LA-based photographer whose people-focused work spans music festivals, raves, and street photography.
 A recent Syracuse graduate in Environmental Sustainability and Sociology, he has spent the past year documenting and building relationships with the unhoused in Hollywood and Downtown LA.

-His Production Assistant credits include music videos for cinematographer Ian Herz, the NOVA ad campaign with Aidan Cullen, and The Cure with director Nancy Leopardi.
+His Production Assistant credits include music videos for cinematographer Ian Herz and for director Aidan Cullen, and The Cure with director Nancy Leopardi.

 Associate Producer